UM-Driverless/driverless/README.md

   libncurses5-dev xz-utils tk-dev libxml2-dev \
   libxmlsec1-dev libffi-dev liblzma-dev

+# 2. Install pyenv (if not already installed):
 git clone https://github.com/pyenv/pyenv.git ~/.pyenv

+# 3. Set up pyenv in your shell (add these lines to your ~/.bashrc and reload):
 echo 'export PYENV_ROOT="$HOME/.pyenv"' >> ~/.bashrc
 echo 'export PATH="$PYENV_ROOT/bin:$PATH"' >> ~/.bashrc
-echo 'eval "$(pyenv init -)"' >> ~/.bashrc source ~/.bashrc # Reload shell
+echo 'eval "$(pyenv init -)"' >> ~/.bashrc source ~/.bashrc

-pyenv install 3.12.3 # To install that version in the computer.
-You can have many pyenv local 3.12.3 # To set that version, of all the installed ones, as the version of this project which python
-# Should be: ~/driverless/.venv/bin/python
-# Or ~/.pyenv/shims/python, ready to install the venv now
+# 4. Install the desired Python version (you can have multiple versions installed)
+pyenv install 3.12.3

+# 5. In your project root (e.g. ~/driverless), set the local Python version:
+cd ~/driverless
+pyenv local 3.12.3
+# This creates a .python-version file specifying Python 3.12.3 for this project.

+# 6. Create a new isolated virtual environment using the local Python:
-# Make sure you're in your project root now
+#    This ensures you're using the Python from your project rather than the pyenv shim.
-uv venv .venv
+python -m venv .venv
+# (If that fails, try: ~/.pyenv/versions/3.12.3/bin/python -m venv .venv)

+# 7. Activate your virtual environment:
 source .venv/bin/activate

+# 8. Verify that the virtual environment is active and using the local Python:
+which python
+# Expected output: ~/driverless/.venv/bin/python

+# 9. Upgrade pip inside the venv:
 python -m ensurepip --upgrade
-python -m pip install --upgrade pip # pip must be installed in the venv, pointing to the non-system-wide Python which pip
+python -m pip install --upgrade pip which pip
-# Should be: ~/driverless/.venv/bin/pip
+# Expected output: ~/driverless/.venv/bin/pip

+# 10. Install your project in editable mode:
 pip install -e .
-# If it fails, try this:
+# If that fails, try:
 python -m pip install --isolated --force-reinstall -e .
 ```